alcinnz/Odysseus/CONTRIBUTING.md

 While he'll welcome any and all features into Odysseus, all contributions will be reviewed not just on a code quality basis but a usability and privacy.
 But as long as you keep the following concerns in mind your contribution is likely to be accepted:

 * Is your new feature more useful than the complexity (in terms of both UI and performance) it adds?
 * Are you sending information over the Internet?
-Have you gained concent?
+Have you gained consent?
 Can you minimize how much can be inferred from it?
 * Are relying on any particular website?
 Please minimize that.
 * Can you allow more than a single site/page to be integrated into Odysseus via your feature?
 * Which open standards are relevant to it?